arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 Aurielle whispered, “I have a feeling or sense that tells me that this person knows what’s going on here.”

 Alethea walked over to the rash-covered human and asked, “What happened here?”
 They looked up at her with sadness and said, “The king has ruined our city.
-We used to be a happy city, well-to-do, full of learning and knowledge, and people traveled from far places to study at the universities in Zior.”
+We used to be a happy city, well-to-do, full of learning and knowledge, and people traveled from far places to study at the institutions of learning in Zior.”

 “What changed?”